wjburton/resume-matching/README.md

 In addition to looking at newly pulled jobs, resmatch stores each indeed.com api pull in a postgres database.
 When a user searches a job in the app, a postgres database is queried in addition to the api pull and the new api pulled jobs are added to the database.
 This allows more jobs to be compared in a much shorter amount of time.
 The database will become a source for future research to see how the data science jobs are transforming over time.

 resmatch is not intended for general use, but is the backbone of an R Shiny App.
-This app is in the development process and will be deployed shortly